dialex/start-testing/docs/toolbox/test-strategy.md

 > 4. Do we need to document our test strategy?
 Why?
 For who?
 How?
 > 5. Where can we get information about the product?

-Those questions cover the most critical aspects of any testing strategy.
+Those questions cover the most critical aspects of any strategy to test your product.
 You can use them to generate more questions and detail your strategy even more.
 As the number of questions increases, we should group them into categories.
-To do that, we can use the [**`GRATEDD SCRIPTS`**]() mnemonic from [Jared Quinert](http://www.software-testing.com.au/blog/2009/07/21/thinking-about-test-strategy-a-mnemonic-device/):
+To do that, you can use the [**`GRATEDD SCRIPTS`**]() mnemonic from [Jared Quinert](http://www.software-testing.com.au/blog/2009/07/21/thinking-about-test-strategy-a-mnemonic-device/):

 > **Goals**
 >